jina-ai/docs/chapters/evaluation/index.rst

 -----------------

 To achieve our objective, Jina has a family of :term:`Executor` named :term:`Evaluator`.
-These evaluators are meant to capture Documents from any part of the Flow in order to evaluate them.
+These Evaluators capture and evaluate Documents from any part of the Flow.

-As a new type of :term:`Executor`, evaluators inspect documents from the request and comparing them with ground truth.
+As a new type of :term:`Executor`, Evaluators inspect Documents from the request and compare them with GroundTruth.
-This executors can be wrapped in a :term:`Pod` as any other kind of executor and placed anywhere in the :term:`Flow`.
+The Executor can be wrapped in a :term:`Pod` as any other kind of executor and placed anywhere in the :term:`Flow`.
 They tend to be placed after the :term:`Pod` applying the transformation that wants to be evaluated by the specific `Evaluator`.

 In order to be able to Evaluate the performance of a transformation applied to a Document by any part of a Jina